Deploy to Web with Licensed Containers

 A licensed node usually has two environments, Acceptance and Production.
 Each environment has an application server to run the Mendix application and a database server to store its data.
 The database servers don't share data between environments and they can't be accessed directly.
 You can only access data through your Mendix application.
 You can export the data from one environment and import it to another or download it.
 Mendix does daily backups of data which can also be downloaded or imported.

 BYU's Office of Information Technology currently pays for each environment in a licensed node.
 Because of the enthusiastic adoption of Mendix by many departments and other CES schools we are developing a policy to better manage the annual cost.
 Please bear in mind that when you request a node with two environments, we are paying for two sets of servers: two application servers, web servers for the application servers, and two database servers.
 The size of the servers, the number of CPUs, the amount of memory, and the size of the database storage all affect the cost.
 By default, we request the smallest servers.
 If you need more capacity or performance, please include that in the request for a licensed node.
-You can see the current Mendix Cloud server sizes here.
+You can see the current Mendix Cloud server sizes here

 When Should I Request A Licensed Node?